muremwa/notes-world/README.md

 # notes world
-This is a website for users to create notes, work on them, collaborate with friends(other users)
+This is a website for users to create notes, work on them, collaborate with friends(other users).
+The site is served [here](https://notesworld.pythonanywhere.com).

 made in [**Django 2.0**](https://djangoproject.com  "Django website")